brightmarch/vagrant-box/README.md

 After the Guest Additions are installed, you can unmount the ISO and delete the file.

 ## Changelog

+### 2.2.0
+* Major change from manually compiling software to using Aptitude for Postgres, Redis, and PHP.
+Node is still manually compiled.
+* Upgraded Node to 5.11.0.
+* Upgraded PHP to 7.0.6.
+* Upgraded PHP Composer to 1.0.3.
+* Upgraded PHP Phing to 2.14.0.
+* Downgraded Postgres to 9.4.6.
+* Downgraded Redis to 2.8.17.

 ### 2.1.0
 * Upgraded Node to 4.3.2.